 Critical accounting estimates are defined as those reflective of significant judgments, estimates and uncertainties, which may result in materially different results under different assumptions and conditions.
-Within our Annual Report, we have disclosed our critical accounting estimates that we believe to have the greatest potential impact on our consolidated financial statements.
+Within our Annual Report on Form 10-K, we have disclosed our critical accounting estimates that we believe to have the greatest potential impact on our consolidated financial statements.
 Historically, our assumptions, judgments and estimates relative to our critical accounting estimates have not differed materially from actual results.